PostgreSQL: Documentation: Manuals: PostgreSQL 7.3: Pattern Matching:

 'abc' SIMILAR TO '(b|c)%' false

-The SUBSTRING function with three parameters, SUBSTRING(string FROM pattern FOR escape), provides extraction of a substring that matches a SQL99 regular expression pattern.
+, provides extraction of a substring that matches a SQL99 regular expression pattern.
 As with SIMILAR TO, the specified pattern must match to the entire data string, else the function fails and returns null.
 To indicate the part of the pattern that should be returned on success, SQL99 specifies that the pattern must contain two occurrences of the escape character followed by double quote (").
-The text matching the portion of the pattern between these markers is returned.
+The text matching the portion of the pattern between these markers is returned. string

 Some examples: